 Low cost to install and maintain.

-Application of Virtual AtoN
+TeCHNICAL DEPLOYMENT of Virtual AtoN

-Technical deployment

 Information from the Virtual AtoN services should be broadcast to shipboard receivers by more than one means.
 The navigation information provided for virtual AIS AtoN must be repeated in MSI broadcasts to assure that all mariners receive safety information.
 Virtual AIS AtoN messages should include a reference to identify the associated MSI message.
 Reference could be provided in the Message 21 field ‘Name of AtoN Extension’. (see Reference [18]) ‘The ‘Name of AtoN Extension’ needs to be considered on a wider scale when developing new message definitions for Virtual AtoN delivery.
 (See section 8.1)

 The navigation information needs to be displayed on ECDIS, ECS and on radar equipment.
 These displays should indicate the information graphically as well as provide text display of detailed information when available in addition to the graphic.